I am transgender | Pictures | Reuters

 Renee Richards poses for a portrait at her home in Carmel, New York March 25, 2015.
 More than three decades after putting down her tennis racquet, Renee Richards, 80, told Reuters she is still astonished she possessed the moxie to join the women's...more

+Nada Chaiyajit, a Thai transgender activist, 37, poses during an interview with the Thomson Reuters Foundation at a hotel in Bangkok, Thailand, November 28, 2016.
+Chaiyajit completed her undergraduate studies in August, and two months later, school...more

+Seema, 33, displays her picture in which she's dressed as a woman at her residence in New Delhi, India May 16, 2012.
+Seema is transgender, one of hundreds of thousands in conservative India who are ostracized, often abused and forced into...more

-Carly Lehwald sits with her son Ben at Carly's home in Chicago, Illinois, United States, May 30, 2015.
+Carly Lehwald sits with her son Ben at Carly's home in Chicago, Illinois, May 30, 2015.
 Carly is Ben's father, formerly known as Charlie, and is transitioning to life as a woman.
-Her story forms the basis for a new reality television...more
+Her story forms the basis for a new reality television show "Becoming...more

 Some of several dozen detained Pakistani transgender people watch from a police bus as another transgender woman and a man are taken to a courthouse to face charges in Peshawar May 25, 2010.
 Everyone on the bus was later jailed.
 Pakistani police...more